Read the latest articles from the UK experts in eyelash care

 The treatment for trichotillomania is not primarily pharmaceutical.
 It requires therapy that acts to change the behaviour of the sufferer to limit then stop pulling of hair.
 If you think you have trichotillomania, and have not already done so, I strongly recommend talking to your GP; they will be able to provide you with help and arrange for a structured treatment plan.
 If medication is offered, it would be to support the ongoing therapy.

-People with trichotillomania have also been using Mylash Growth Treatment, as a treatment for eyelash and eyebrow pulling.
-When used alongside a treatment plan, such as behavioural therapy, it can help to improve the outcomes.
+People with trichotillomania have also been using specific growth treatments as a treatment for eyelash and eyebrow pulling.
+When used alongside a treatment plan, such as behavioural therapy, such treatments can help to improve the outcomes.
 Users see results faster than with therapy alone, making is easier for them to adhere to the program as a whole.

-Neither Mylash Growth Treatment nor Latisse are a cure for trichotillomania, or a front line therapy for the condition.
-When used to encourage the patient, however, they could help the success rate and recovery time.
+Some of our treatments options contains prostaglandin analogues like bimatoprost.
+When applied to the skin at the base of the eyelashes, it acts to stimulate their growth cycle and results in increased eyelash growth.
+It received FDA approval for cosmetic use in 2008.
+Such a treatment is not a cure for trichotillomania, or a front line therapy for the condition.
+When used to encourage the patient, however, it could help the success rate and recovery time.
 Current independent clinical evidence supporting its use is sparse and consists of case studies rather than randomised controlled trials.

 Anecdotally, internet forums and blogs suggest that individual sufferers benefit from the treatment.
 We look forward to seeing further research to determine its efficacy in this case.